MikeGriffinReborn/AzureOAuthSwaggerReDoc/README.md

 * Ability to Serve up Static HTML Files
 * ReDoc Implementation with Custon Logo
 * XML Documentation to Enhance Swagger and ReDoc
+* Works on localhost, IIS Express, IIS, and Azure